Damiant94/TodoList/README.md

 ## Technologies
 Project will be created with:
-* HTML5 / CSS3 / JavaScript / React
+* HTML / CSS / JavaScript / React
 * Python / Django
-* SQLite3
+* SQLite

 ## Features
 My Todo List app will contain features such as: